MinBinh/children-video-project/README.md

 ### now the other files...

 the `combine2.py`, `data combine.py`, `fixing.py` are just files use to transform the data to be used in Tableau.
-When video_frame.py is run it returns hundreds of csv files.
-So they had to me merged, changed, and transformed.
+When video_frame.py is run it returns hundreds of csv files, so they had to be merged and transformed.

 ## Data files for Tableau

 `RGBCombine.csv`, `video_time.csv`, and `HLSCombine.csv` are data files that can be used to make visualisations on Tableau

-### Notes
+## Notes

 yes I know it is messy hush :~)